hsahovic/poke-env/docs/source/rl_with_open_ai_gym_wrapper.rst

 Defining the DQN
 ^^^^^^^^^^^^^^^^

 Now that we have a model, we can build the DQN agent.
-It additionally needs a *policy* and a *memory*.
+This agent combines our model with a *policy* and a *memory*.
 The *memory* is an object that will store past actions and define samples used during learning.
 The *policy* describes how actions are chosen during learning.

 We will use a simple memory containing 10000 steps, and an epsilon greedy policy.